 - 100-percent fruit or vegetable juice

-Don't forget portable eating utensils and plenty of paper towels and wipes.
+Don't forget portable eating utensils and plenty of napkins and wipes.

 A Stay at the Beach